wizlee/learning-loop-beta/readme.md

 ## Overview

-This repo contains several exploratory projects or tools
+This repo contains several exploratory projects and tools

 ### Project List
 - `checkout-one-time-payment` is a sample created by using stripe CLI